News

 Cardello ’93 Earns Hillman Award for Decades of Impact in Accounting and Community Work

-The University of Maryland’s Robert H. Smith School of Business recognized Jacqueline Cardello ’93, CPA, president and managing partner of GRF CPAs & Advisors, as the recipient of the second annual Suzanne D. Hillman Recognition and Achievement Award for Service to the Community.
+The Robert H. Smith School of Business honored Jacqueline Cardello ’93, CPA, president and managing partner of GRF CPAs & Advisors, with the Suzanne D. Hillman Award for Service to the Community, recognizing her leadership in accounting, mentorship, philanthropy, and AI education.

 May 5, 2025